AI Overviews: How to Appear in AI-Generated Search Results

 Table of contents

-Google's AI Overviews — the AI-generated summary boxes that now appear at the top of many search results pages — have fundamentally changed what it means to rank well in search.
-Traditional SEO gets a page into the organic results; AI Overview optimisation gets a brand cited as a trusted source inside Google's own AI-generated answer.
-For Singapore businesses, this distinction is increasingly commercial: research from Gartner projects that search engine click volume will decline as users rely more on AI-generated answers, and brands that are not cited within those answers will become progressively less visible regardless of their organic ranking position.
-This guide explains how Google AI Overviews works, the three placement types within it, the five ranking factors that determine citation selection, and the six-step optimisation framework businesses can implement to earn visibility in Singapore's AI-driven search landscape.
+Google's AI Overviews, the AI-generated summary boxes now appearing at the top of many search results, have changed what it means to rank well.
+Traditional SEO gets a page into the organic results; AI Overview optimisation gets a brand cited as a trusted source inside Google's AI-generated answer.
+Gartner projects search engine click volume will keep declining as users rely more on AI answers, so brands that aren't cited will become progressively less visible regardless of where they rank.
+Earning that citation comes down to five ranking factors, most importantly entity authority and topical depth, backed by a seven-step framework that starts with making sure AI crawlers can reach your site at all.

 This guide is focused specifically on Google AI Overviews and what it takes to earn citations within it.
 For the broader strategic shift from keyword-based to conversational search, see our guide on how AI is rewriting the rules of search.
+For a plain-English explanation of AEO as a concept, start with what AEO actually means.
 For how entity authority specifically works, see our guide on entity-based SEO.

 The Three Places You Can Appear Inside AI Overviews